 When my family and I moved to the United States over 35 years ago, one of the first tours we did was take the Circle Line in NYC cruise around the Island.
-Since the boats stopped arriving to Ellis Island, this was as monumental of a tour for us.
+Since the boats stopped arriving at Ellis Island, this was as monumental of a tour for us.

-I barely remember it since I was only six years old.
+I barely remember it, since I was only six years old.

-35 years later I was able to treat my parents to the tour along with my Guatemalan husband and kids.
+35 years later, I was able to treat my parents to the tour, along with my Guatemalan husband and kids.
 Three generations on a timeless tour of one of the greatest cities in the world.

 How do you get to show your kids what NYC is really like?
 It’s impossible to explain to kids who have never fully understood a city like New York, what a skyline is all about.
 Now it was time.

-The Circle Line has been around for ages and there is a good reason for it.
+The Circle Line has been around for ages, and there is a good reason for it.
 Our guide was living proof.
 He’s been working with Circle Line for over 20 years and truly loved his job.
 He made the tour fun and extremely informative.

-The pick up is at Pier 42 off of 12 Avenue on the West Side – Henry Hudson River.
+The pick-up is at Pier 42 off of 12 Avenue on the West Side – Henry Hudson River.